brivera2524/california-plate-checker/README.md

 ### Notes

 - This script is for educational purposes only.
 Use it responsibly and ensure compliance with applicable laws and terms of service.
 - The optimal number of workers may vary based on internet speed and DMV rate limits.
-From testing, 10 workers provide a good balance between speed and avoiding potential request blocks.
-- Each worker gets its own session (JSESSIONID) to prevent mismatched plate statuses.
-- Workers process one request at a time to ensure accurate results.
+From testing, 100 workers processed common.txt in about 43 seconds, averaging 152 checks per second.
+The amount of workers could likely be increased, as I did not encounter any rate limiting.
+However, I would not recommend exceeding this number to avoid abusing the DMV's server.